Toloka/docs/en/template-builder/operations/work-with-data.md

 - Other components, if allowed in the configuration.
 - References to other places in the configuration using the structure `{ "$ref": "path.to.element" }`.
 Use this type of linking for [code reuse](../best-practices/reuse.md).

-{% endcut %}

-**Overview:**
-The value to use as the default data.
+{% endcut %}|The value to use as the default data.
-This value will be shown in the interface, so it might hide some placeholders, for example, in the [field.text](../reference/field.text.md) component.
+This value will be shown in the interface, so it might hide some placeholders, for example, in the [field.text](../reference/field.text.md) component.||
+|#

 ## What's next {#concept_esd_q1h_ymb}